 Brian: Did you hear Rachel – it was this month, wasn’t it?

 Gemma: Oh, yes.
 She was always was a good speaker even when I first met her at the social work course all those years ago.
-She even managed to get a decent reception from our Christian people, for all that someone criticising adoption’s a difficult one for them.
-Although I would admit she can come across rather self-centred or obsessed, I’m grateful to Sheryl for inviting her.
+She even gets a decent reception from our Christian people, for all her past campaigns against forced adoption being difficult for them.
+Although I admit she can come across rather self-centred or obsessed, I’m grateful to Sheryl for inviting her.
 It was a good meeting and she knows her stuff.
-We’re still friends, although I hadn’t seen her for over two years.
+We’re still friends, although I haven’t seen her for over two years.

 Brian: Well, yeah, and she’s not alone in having a one track, or rather two track, mind.
 Although I might agree about the self-centredness, I haven’t forgotten that she was lovely when Martin was ill in college a few years back.
-But maybe she’s a little behind the curve now when even the Roman Catholic church is acknowledging the forced adoptions from women in the Magdalene Sisters’ laundries and by Franco after he took over in Spain.
+But maybe she’s struggling to keep ahead of the curve now when even the Roman Catholic church is acknowledging the forced adoptions from women in the Magdalene Sisters’ laundries and by Franco after he took over in Spain.
 In an age when everyone except Daesch is apologising we’re expected to ‘move on’, as they say.

 Gemma: Nobody’s apologised for the Gulag yet.

-Brian: True – and Putin thinks he gets everything right anyway.
-But all the pressure is now to speed up the adoption process when some perfectly decent adoptive parents have had to wait over two years just because of the keyboard clickers pushing things around from one committee to the next.
+Brian: True – and Putin thinks he’s got everybody taped anyway.
+But all the pressure now is to speed up the adoption process when some perfectly decent adoptive parents have had to wait over two years just because of the keyboard clickers pushing things around from one committee to the next.

-Gemma: Yes, but Rachel’s argument is that we still haven’t caught up with adoption grief itself.
+Gemma: Yes, but Rachel still thinks we haven’t really caught up with adoption grief itself.
 That’s what her service is really about – her motive’s always been personal after her own experience way back when she was still a student.
-Of course, she says we’ve come a hell of a long way since then, when as an unmarried mother she wasn’t allowed to attend the ante-natal clinic, and was railroaded into giving up Anne.
-We already knew that even churches are apologising for forced adoptions in these politically correct days.
+Of course, she says we’ve come a hell of a long way since then, when as an unmarried mother she wasn’t allowed to attend the ante-natal clinic, and was railroaded into giving up Moira.
+We already knew even the churches are apologising for forced adoptions in these politically correct days.
 Indeed, the last bit of her talk this time was about how she’s got into advising the police on dealing with ‘honour’ crimes – believe it or not, somebody in the police found her website and realised she might know how people in that culture tick.

 Brian: Not before time we’ve picked up on that connection.
 They need to think about how the honour and shame stuff has real appeal because originally it’s about service and sacrifice to save face for your family or your country; whether it comes from ante-natal clinics or bushido warriors it’s all the same thing.
 You may remember that old Tom Cruise film The Last Samurai where he ends up a samurai himself ready to die rather than lose honour by surrender, because he came to admire the Japanese samurai spirituality and commitment to the last.